ibm-cloud-docs/vmwaresolutions/vcenter/cloud_modern_bundle_orderinginstance.md

 {:note: .note}
 {:important: .important}

-# Ordering, viewing, and deleting Single-node Trial for Migration and App Modernization instances
+# Ordering, viewing, and deleting Single-node for Migration and App Modernization instances
 {: #cloud_modern_bundle_orderinginstance}

-Review the planning requirements before you order a Single-node Trial for Migration and App Modernization instance.
+Review the planning requirements before you order a Single-node for Migration and App Modernization instance.

-## Requirements and planning for ordering Single-node Trial for Migration and App Modernization instances
+## Requirements and planning for ordering Single-node for Migration and App Modernization instances
 {: #cloud_modern_bundle_orderinginstance-req}

 Ensure that you confirm the following requirements and complete the following tasks.